pantheon-systems/documentation/source/content/email.md

 ## Incoming Email

 Pantheon does not host inboxes for incoming mail.
-We recommend using an externally hosted email solution, such as [Gmail](https://gsuite.google.com/index.html).
+We recommend using an externally hosted email solution, such as Gmail from [Google Workspace](https://workspace.google.com/).

 ## Outgoing Email